lckoyle/clairekoyle/README.md

 ---

-## What I'm focused on
+## What I'm working on now
 - Partnerships, fundraising, and strategy at **OpenMined** to advance privacy-preserving data collaboration
-- Writing and research on AI in rural healthcare and equitable data access
+- Writing and research on AI in rural healthcare and equitable access

 ## A bit more about me
 - **From:** Denver, Colorado